Sebasos01/timeseries-api/docs/02-phased-implementation-playbook.md

-Below is a **phased, end‑to‑end implementation guide** you (or a coding agent) can follow to build the **Time Series Data API** with a **Java backend (Spring Boot)** and a **Node.js gateway (Express + TypeScript)**, ready to run locally and AWS‑ready.
+﻿Below is a **phased, end‑to‑end implementation guide** you (or a coding agent) can follow to build the **Time Series Data API** with a **Java backend (Spring Boot)** and a **Node.js gateway (Express + TypeScript)**, ready to run locally and AWS‑ready.
 It **tracks the structure and decisions in your “Original Guide”** (endpoint design, quality attributes, security, performance posture) and turns them into a concrete, reproducible plan.

 > **Why these tech choices?**
-> *Java 21 (LTS) + Spring Boot 3* gives first‑class REST, security, metrics, and production operations (Actuator, Micrometer). *Node 22 (LTS)* works as a lightweight façade (API gateway/BFF) to enforce edge security policies (rate‑limit, auth, CORS, gzip) and to proxy to the Java service—mirroring CEIC’s frontend/gateway setup.
-Java 21 is an LTS release; Spring Boot auto‑wires metrics with Micrometer/Prometheus; Node 22 is supported and current; OpenTelemetry covers tracing for both tiers. ([Oracle][1])
+> *Java 21 (LTS) + Spring Boot 3* gives first‑class REST, security, and production operations (Actuator, Micrometer). *Node 22 (LTS)* works as a lightweight façade (API gateway/BFF) to enforce edge security policies (rate‑limit, auth, CORS, gzip) and to proxy to the Java service—mirroring CEIC’s frontend/gateway setup.
+Java 21 is an LTS release; Spring Boot auto‑wires diagnostics via Actuator; Node 22 is supported and current; we can bring back deeper monitoring later if needed. ([Oracle][1])

 ---